Leopard Geckos are an excellent beginner reptile.

 Subadults will also start to develop sex characteristics around 45 to 50 weeks old.

 Adult Leopard Geckos settle into their final pattern between 300 to 950 days after hatching.

 Adult geckos do not have visible bands and instead have spots on a bright yellow or orange body.
 Different morphs of gecko create different adult patterns, with more or fewer spots and brighter colors, but never bands.

 When buying or adopting a Leopard Gecko, it is important to know what stage of life it is in.

-Their age determines what you feed a Leopard Gecko and their behavior.
+Their age determines both what you feed a Leopard Gecko and their behavior.

 Juveniles and subadults are greedy eaters.
 Some have been known to eat several times a day to help fuel their rapid growth.
-The appetites of Leopard geckos slows as they age.
-Adults over one year old only need to eat every other day.
+The appetites of Leopard geckos slow as they age.
+Adults over one-year-old only need to eat every other day.

 Subadults are also more flighty and faster than adults, though their activity levels are about the same.